nchain-innovation/overlay-network/docs/Step_by_step_application_setup.md

 3. Enter a `name` and `address` into the text box.
 4. Click on the "Execute" button.

-The Response body should show
+The Response body should show:
 ```JSON
 {
     "status": "Success"